 Oedipus Rex Literary Analysis

-Oedipus Rex or Oedipus the King which is written by Sophocles is a popular Greek tragedy known for various considerable elements like the role of fate in a person’s life, their struggle to avoid the prophesied bad events, and their hamartia leading to the unfortunate events.
-In today’s article, several literary devices of Oedipus Rex will be discussed so that you can comprehend the literary value or analysis of this play effectively.
+Oedipus Rex or Oedipus the King, which is written by Sophocles, is a popular Greek tragedy known for various considerable elements like the role of fate in a person’s life, their struggle to avoid the prophesied bad events, and their hamartia leading to the unfortunate events.
+In today’s article, several literary devices of Oedipus Rex are discussed so that you can comprehend the literary value or analysis of this play effectively.

 Analysis of Oedipus Rex:

-The following are the analytical elements of the tragic play, Oedipus Rex, based on the author’s objective and modern research for the play:
+The following are the analytical elements of the tragic play, Oedipus Rex:

 Irony in the Play: